Fannie Mae Removes Minimum Credit Score Requirement — What This Means for Buyers & Homeowners

 • Rental payment history

-• Assets and reserves
+• Assets & reserves

-• Alternative or non-traditional credit data
+• Alternative / non-traditional credit data

 📊 BEFORE vs. AFTER: How DU Approval Logic Is Changing